 Fungal infections can take a long time to treat, often requiring several weeks of medication.
-It is very important to always continue treatment as directed, even if visible hair loss or other lesions on your cat’s skin and fur appear to have resolved.
+It is very important to always continue treatment as directed.
+This is true, even if visible hair loss or other lesions on your cat’s skin and fur appear to have resolved.
 Continuing treatment at least one month beyond a negative ringworm culture or PCR is the general standard.

-Compounding medications is very common in veterinary medicine, as it allows us to provide medical therapy for our animal patients by different dosage routes, or make dosing easier based on the form of a medication or its flavor.
+Compounding medications are very common in veterinary medicine.
+This is because it allows us to provide medical therapy for our animal patients by different dosage routes.
+It also makes dosing easier based on the form of a medication or its flavor.

-However, in the case of itraconazole specifically, it has been recommended to not use a compounded form, as studies have shown that these forms are far less bioavailable and less effective than FDA-approved brands.
+However, in the case of itraconazole specifically, it is recommended to not use a compounded form.
+Studies have shown that these forms are far less bioavailable and less effective than FDA-approved brands.

-Itrafungol, the brand FDA approved for cats, also comes with a dosing syringe that allows for most accurate dosing in cats, which is important given a higher risk of side effects with inappropriate doses.
+Itrafungol, the FDA-approved brand for cats, also comes with a dosing syringe.
+The syringe allows for the most accurate dosing in cats.
+This is important, given the higher risk of side effects with inappropriate doses.

 Also Read: Why Is My Cat Not Eating?

-Itraconazole is a common antifungal medication used in cats, predominantly to treat cats with a ringworm fungal infection that have multiple lesions or a carrier state.
+Itraconazole is a common antifungal medication used in cats.
+It is used predominantly to treat cats with ringworm fungal infections that have multiple lesions or a carrier state.
 Although GI and liver effects can occur, they appear to be very dose-dependent in cats.
 The FDA-approved brand Itrafungol is recommended for the best efficacy and safety.

 Frequently Asked Questions